-Versus Division I tournament qualifier/out-of state team Versus Division II tournament qualifier/out-of-state team Versus Division III tournament qualifier/out-of-state team 1 point
+Versus Division I tournament qualifier/out-of-state team 3 points Versus Division II tournament qualifier/out-of-state team 2 points Versus Division III tournament qualifier/out-of-state team 1 point

-- h.
-In the event that two or more teams have identical placements in the rankings the following criteria will be used to determine tournament seeding: - a. number of wins - b. number of combined wins and ties - c. head-to-head competition - d. by lot ("coin toss" by computer) - i.
+- g.
+This point system will produce a rank order list of the tournament qualified teams.
+The CIAC Ice Hockey Committee will use that rank ordered list of teams within each class for the annual post-season tournament that determines the three class champions. - h.
+In the event that two or more teams have identical placements in the rankings the following criteria will be used to determine tournament seeding: - 1) Number of wins - 2) Head-to-head competition two teams only - 3) Number of combined wins and ties - 4) Electronic tie-breaker - i.
 A team that forfeits a game(s) as a result of CIAC forfeiture policy cannot accrue bonus points from the forfeited game(s) toward tournament placement or qualification.
 Teams that receive a victory by virtue of a forfeit shall be awarded bonus points toward tournament placement or qualification. - j.
 Beginning with the quarter-final round, CIAC will assign three on-ice officials (2 referees, 1 linesman) per game. - 5.
-Game / penalty report forms for EACH GAME played in or out-of-state, home or away, as of Tuesday, March 1 MUST be submitted to the CIAC office.
-(The Ice Hockey Committee cannot perform its duties properly -- and guarantee a fair tournament -- without complete and correct information.
-PENALTY REPORT FORMS ARE NOT TO BE SUBMITTED ON LINE -- HARD COPY IS TO BE MAILED OR HAND DELIVERED TO THE CIAC OFFICE SO THAT THESE FORMS ARE RECEIVED IN THE CIAC OFFICE NO LATER THAN NOON, TUESDAY, February 28, 2012. - 6.
-If a coach does not have copies of the Game / Penalty report form contact your athletic director as soon as possible. - 7.
-Check condition of student / fan seating area for existing damage.
+Game/penalty report forms for EACH GAME played in or out-of-state, home or away, MUST be submitted to the CIAC office as of Noon, Tuesday, March 4.
+(The Ice Hockey Committee cannot perform its duties properly and guarantee a fair tournament without complete and correct information.
+PENALTY REPORT FORMS ARE NOT TO BE SUBMITTED ONLINE HARD COPY IS TO BE MAILED OR HAND DELIVERED TO THE CIAC OFFICE SO THAT THESE FORMS ARE RECEIVED IN THE CIAC OFFICE NO LATER THAN NOON, TUESDAY, MARCH 4, 2014. - 6.
+If a coach does not have copies of the game/penalty report form contact your athletic director as soon as possible. - 7.
+Check condition of student/fan seating area for existing damage.
 Schools which have been determined to cause damage to facilities or equipment shall be responsible to the site for payment.

-2011-12 NATIONAL FEDERATION ICE HOCKEY RULES CHANGES
+2013-14 NATIONAL FEDERATION ICE HOCKEY RULE CHANGES